TwinkalParmar-16/calculator-behavior/addition.md

    and press "equals".
 - Then: Display "added number" as the result.

-## Scenario: Addition of +ve and -ve number
+## Scenario: Addition of positive and negative number

 - Given: The calculator is turned on
-- When: Enter first "positive number/negative number(using unary minus operator)", and then enter "plus" operator, and enter second "negative number(using unary minus operator)/positive number", and press "equals".
+- When: Enter first "positive number or negative number-using unary minus operator", and then enter "plus" operator, and enter second "negative number-using unary minus operator or positive number", and press "equals".
 - Then: Display "added number" as the result.